Network management for licensed early childhood services

 • the availability of licensed early childhood services in the area with different offerings (for example, the provision of te reo Māori).

-We will use the information provided to create advice for the Minister, who will consider the advice as part of the decision on whether to grant network approval.
+To create advice for the Minister, who will consider it as part of the decision on whether to grant network approval, we will use information about:

 Applicants will be able to provide any other information that they think is relevant to their application that is not covered in the other considerations.
 This will be specific to the applicant and the proposed service.